tl-luca-mazzanti/xunit-sequential-tests/README.md

   [Passing runsettings arguments through commandline](https://github.com/Microsoft/vstest-docs/blob/master/docs/RunSettingsArguments.md)
 - TODO: understand what is the console runner used by dotnet test and disable parallelization.

+## Solution
+See the open PR and choose a viable solution between them.